EvanQuan/vim-executioner/README.md

 to be executed with `python3` and `g:executioner#names` dictates that `foo.py` is to be executed with `python2`, then `foo.py` will be executed with `python2`.

-## Frequently Asked Questions

-How to run more complicated projects?
-- make
-- bash run.sh